eacrespo15/CubicEoSs/README.md

 ### Documentation folder:

 In this folder further documentation for each routine is provided as long as cross-reference information and dependency graphs.
 This documentation was generated using the amazing `m2html` toolbox that can be found [here](https://www.artefact.tk/software/matlab/m2html/tutorial.php).
+The best way to check out this documentation is to download the documentation folder to your computer and open the index.html file in your browser!

 ## Code Dependency Graph: